 DID YOU KNOW it cost $4.95 per person to enter the Magic Kingdom on October 1, 1971?
 I really like to play the “Did You Know” game.
 I learn so much about the many, many tidbits about Disney World that many don’t know about.
 While Walt Disney started with the Sleeping Beauty castle in Disneyland, it is the Cinderella castle at Disney World that is most popular and most iconic.
 DID YOU KNOW the Cinderella castle is 100 feet taller than the Sleeping Beauty castle?
 Both castles are beautiful, but it is the Cinderella castle that is most easily recognizable by the world that makes us all smile regardless of your age.
-Here are some tidbits I bet you didn’t know about the most famous castle on earth.
+Here are some tidbits I bet you did not know about the most famous castle on earth.

 - The castle was built to withstand a hurricane.
 It took 18 months to construct this castle, which is made of steel and concrete.
 The parks do close for the safety of all guests and cast members, but if the park is open and you are out and about in the Magic Kingdom while a storm is brewing and the storm gets too dangerous fast, Disney cast members escort guests to the level below the park.

 - There are 27 towers on the castle.
 All are numbered to easily identify when maintenance is required and to properly decorate each one with their designated decoration fittings.
-The castle received its most recent makeover in 2013-2014.

 - The Disney Imagineers certainly have their work cut out for them.
 Not everyone can make the castle appear to be taller than it really is.
 Walt Disney wanted the castle very tall, but needed to keep it below 200 feet in order to avoid having a blinking red light on the top of the castle to warn planes.
 Well, if you cannot make it as tall as you want to, then make it appear to be taller than it really is!
 The upper level windows are made smaller than the lower level.
 This strategy confuses our eyes into believing the upper levels are much higher than they really are.